merenlab/anvio.org/install/index.md

 # some R packages
-conda install -y -c conda-forge r-base r-tidyverse r-optparse r-stringi r-magrittr conda install -y -c bioconda bioconductor-qvalue
+conda install -y -c conda-forge r-base r-tidyverse r-optparse r-stringi r-magrittr

+# try this, if it doesn't install, don't worry. you will
+# deal with that later
+conda install -y -c bioconda bioconductor-qvalue

+# try this, too. it may also fail to install. which is OK:
+conda install -y -c bioconda fastani
 ```

 Now you are ready for the code.

 ### Setting up the local copy of the anvi'o codebase